Can I rent my buy-to-let to a family member?

 Issue: Standard BTL application was declined as related-party occupancy made it regulated, so the lender’s BTL policy did not apply.

 Fix: We re-worked it as a regulated mortgage with residential affordability, kept market rent via standing order to demonstrate commerciality, and ensured Right to Rent and EICR/EPC compliance was documented up front.
-The case proceeded on a residential-style product suitable for family occupancy with a modest LTV.
+The case proceeded on a residential-style product suitable for family occupancy with a modest LTV; our guide on the deposit a new landlord needs explains typical buy-to-let LTVs.

 Expert tips and common mistakes to avoid